naa986/checkout-for-paypal/checkout-for-paypal/readme.txt

 * Currency Code: The default currency of the payment
 * Return URL: The page URL to which the customer will be redirected after a successful payment.

-In order to create a smart payment button insert the shortcode like the following:
+In order to create a [PayPal Smart Payment Button](https://noorsplugin.com/checkout-for-paypal-wordpress-plugin/) insert the shortcode like the following:

 `[checkout_for_paypal item_description="My cool product" amount="1.00"]`

 Replace the values with your item description and amount.

-= Button Parameters =
+=== PayPal Smart Payment Button Parameters ===

 You can use additional parameters to customize your PayPal buttons.